Erasmus+ Schulpartnerschaft – holländisch-deutsche Begegnungen in Plochingen und Amsterdam

 March 12th

 At 7:30 am, the alarm clock rang.
 We are not used to getting up that late in Germany!
 We went to school like every day by bike and it was so much fun.
-Everything is flat, you can ride as fast as you want and the cyclists are simply the most important road users in Amsterdam.
+Everything is flat, you can

 At 9:15 a.m., we set off with all the teachers to FOAM, a museum about photography.
 Of course with our bicycles!
 (It's fun and sustainable, a win-win situation:)